75 Inches

 Understanding how to convert inches to feet is a small skill that yields outsized benefits in everyday life.
 It empowers you to shop smarter, build more accurately, and communicate measurements without hesitation.
 By mastering the simple division

 By mastering the simple division of inches by 12, you can instantly translate any measurement into a more intuitive foot‑inch format.
-Even so, this fluency becomes second nature when you regularly work with blueprints, shop for furniture, or plan travel itineraries.
+That's why this fluency becomes second nature when you regularly work with blueprints, shop for furniture, or plan travel itineraries.
 As the 12‑inch relationship sinks in, the mental gymnastics fade, leaving you free to focus on the bigger picture—whether that’s confirming a new bookshelf fits a tight niche or calculating the exact amount of carpet needed for a room.

 In practice, the payoff is tangible: fewer returned items, fewer costly cuts, and a smoother workflow on any DIY or professional project.
 The skill also sharpens communication; you can discuss dimensions with suppliers, contractors, or fellow enthusiasts using the language they understand, reducing the risk of costly misunderstandings.